electric-sql/electric/website/docs/guides/shapes.md

 ### Dropping tables

 When dropping a table from Postgres you need to *manually* delete all shapes that are defined on that table.
-Electric doesn't automatically delete the shape because Postgres does not stream DDL statements (such as `DROP TABLE`) on the logical replication stream that Electric uses to detect changes.
+Electric doesn't automatically delete those shapes because Postgres does not stream DDL statements (such as `DROP TABLE`) on the logical replication stream that Electric uses to detect changes.